top of page

 Direct inhalation

-Only inhale for 10 mins max three times a day.
+Only inhale for 10 mins, a maximum of three times a day.

 Here are some examples from the evidence for use in labour: